Fonemine/documentation/axerve_postupdate.md

 |external-webhook-tables|List of tables to check and sent changes|
 |external-webhook-url|https://apps.mobileforcesoftware.com/customers/axerve/mobileforce/test_callback.php|
 |external-webhook-api-key|Vt3lNExI5CGasaBDXhvLvfiLkRTvLeqhrD3QHG5aR89Mctw4mADDsDSTZEZhwdBSBVCtHJ7|
+* Param prefix which is usually easyclm- must preced these properties

 ### Callback Format
 For every create or update in specified tables, the callback-url will receive a package with 6 Attributes